 The NSS 2017 seemingly has shown a clear departure from previous era NSS in many ways.
 Firstly, the much-vowed economic cooperation with the ASEAN countries did not find any place in NSS 2017.
 Secondly, the promise of net security provider to the allies in the region have also not been given much importance.
 A meagre announcement of Bilateral trade with the region can be seen as a direct result of pressure on the Trump administration, after abrupt decision of getting out from TPP (Sheng, 2017).
 Thirdly, NSS 2017 has a new term of "Indo Pacific" which have been used intensively across the globe in various diplomatic conversations.
-Though China sees it as Containment of China, yet the term seems less China centric.
-The lack of focus towards the ASEAN countries, specifically the US allies, have raised alarm bells in the region regarding US promises of economic prosperity and security needs (Sheng, 2017).
+Though China sees it as Containment of China, the term seems less China-centric.
+The lack of focus on the ASEAN countries, specifically the US allies, has raised alarm bells in the region regarding US promises of economic prosperity and security needs (Sheng, 2017).

-In a nutshell, this can be argued that US policy for the region has not changed much, but US seems reluctant towards playing military role for resolution of regional disputes.
-The NSS 2017 reflects a careful approach being adopted by the US government, yet the strategy seems fully aligned towards accomplishment of national policy goals in the region.
+In a nutshell, it can be argued that US policy for the region has not changed significantly, but the US appears reluctant to play a military role in resolving regional disputes.
+The NSS 2017 reflects a careful approach being adopted by the US government; yet, the strategy seems fully aligned with the accomplishment of national policy goals in the region.

 4.4.
-Fate of Trans-Pacific Partnership (TPP) in Asia Pacific
+Fate of Trans-Pacific Partnership (TPP) in the Asia Pacific

-The eight years effort of Obama administration in terms of economic engagement with the Asian Pacific region being a signatory to TPP, was thrown away by President Trump on his first day in office (Solís, 2019).
-Though Mr. Trump did show US economic commitment towards the region, however the damage had already been done.
-Those who worked towards conceptualization and implementation of TPP felt tattered away by the action of President Trump, as through such economic initiatives not only the economy at US soil could have benefitted but this would have contributed towards enhanced influence/economic leverages in the region against Chinese onslaught of Belt and Road initiatives.
-There is no denying the fact that the regional leadership saw US decision as a hard one and this also made them suspicious regarding the seriousness of US economic and security promises/ commitments for the region.
-The planned visit of US President to Philippines and Vietnam only further alienated the other countries in the ASEAN region and they assessed these diplomatic signs as a US effort to secure own national interests only, with nothing for the region (Solís, 2019).
+The eight-year effort of the Obama administration in terms of economic engagement with the Asian Pacific region, as a signatory to TPP, was abandoned by President Trump on his first day in office (Solís, 2019).
+Although Mr. Trump did demonstrate the US's economic commitment to the region, the damage had already been done.
+Those who worked towards the conceptualization and implementation of TPP felt torn away by the action of President Trump, as through such economic initiatives, not only the economy on US soil could have benefited, but this would have contributed towards enhanced influence/ economic leverage in the region against the Chinese onslaught of Belt and Road initiatives.

+There is no denying that the regional leadership viewed the US decision as a difficult one, which also raised their suspicions regarding the seriousness of the US's economic and security promises/ commitments to the region.
+The planned visit of the US President to the Philippines and Vietnam further alienated the other countries in the ASEAN region, which assessed these diplomatic signs as a US effort to secure its own national interests, with little benefit for the region (Solís, 2019).

 4.5.
-US Policy of Free and Open Indo Pacific (FOIP)
+US Policy of Free and Open Indo-Pacific (FOIP)

-After shifting from Asia Pacific to a more focused Indo Pacific in Trumps era, President in September 22 during the Quad leaders' Summit gave out the cardinals of Free and Open Indo Pacific (FOIP).
-Through FOIP, US again showed its commitment towards a region that is free and open, a region that is interconnected and has bright chances of economic prosperity afforded by this mutual connectivity and a region which is secure and resilient.
-The new strategy outlines that US would be taking along regional countries towards a journey of success in the rule-based world and noting alone can be accomplished without cooperation of all stake holders.
-US urged all the regional countries jo join hands in this shared vision, as this would require understanding historical perspectives and unprecedented security challenges ahead in the future (Free and Open Indo Pacific Policy, White House, 2022).
+After shifting from the Asia Pacific to a more focused Indo-Pacific in Trump's era, the President, on September 22, during the Quad leaders' Summit, outlined the cardinal principles of the Free and Open Indo-Pacific (FOIP).
+Through FOIP, the US again demonstrated its commitment to a region that is free and open, a region that is interconnected and has bright prospects for economic prosperity, afforded by this mutual connectivity, and a region that is secure and resilient.
+The new strategy outlines that the US will be working with regional countries towards a journey of success in the rule-based world, noting that this cannot be accomplished alone without the cooperation of all stakeholders.
+The US urged all the regional countries to join hands in this shared vision, as this would require understanding historical perspectives and unprecedented security challenges ahead in the future (Free and Open Indo Pacific Policy, White House, 2022).